- The epic Dynasty spoof.

 - C.C. gets big one, along with possibly her only Crowning Moment of Awesome.
 Through out the episode, Niles has convinced C.C. that Maxwell has four kids, using a picture of the family with Macauly Culkin.
 After the whole group goes out to a show, C.C. shows up with a little boy.
 Niles is understandably horrified, and reveals that he lied about there being four children before he runs off to phone the police.
 It turns out that C.C. knew Niles was playing her all along, and hired a child actor to play the boy she "kidnapped".
 When she's paying him, we get this gem:

-Boy: You promised me fifty!
+Boy: But you promised us fifty!

 - Niles and C.C. crying over the latest development in a Spanish soap opera, in broken Spanish.
 When Maxwell comes in the room and angrily asks if they have anything better to do, the two leave the room together muttering stuff about Maxwell in Spanish.